Periodic Reporting for period 2 - TEAM-Coast (Toward a new generation of Ecological Assessment tools for the Management Coastal environment)

 Progress beyond the state of the art and expected potential impact (including the socio-economic impact and the wider societal implications of the project so far)

-Environmental DNA-based biodiversity monitoring evolved rapidly in the recent years, and is expected to be more and more adopted by authorities for examining ecosystem health.
-In this project, we developed dedicated and optimized protocols for the large-scale eDNA biomonitoring of coastal environments that will be useful to popularize the approach.
-We already characterized coastal biodiversity modifications in response to anthropogenic pressures, but additional data will provide new insights on seasonal changes.
-We further expect to obtain complementary information on communities living on hard substrate, and to properly assess the risks associated with alien species.
+eDNAbiomonitoring evolved rapidly in recent years, and is expected to be more and more adopted by authorities for examining ecosystem health.
+There is an urgent need to better connect research and practice.
+In this project, we developed dedicated and optimized protocols for the large-scale eDNA biomonitoring of coastal environments that will be useful to popularize the approach, and its use in informed decision-making process regarding coastal management.
+From these data, we characterized coastal biodiversity changes in sediments and the water column in response to anthropogenic pressures and seasons.
+We also obtained complementary information on communities living on hard substrate, which exhibits different response patterns, and used these data to assess the risks associated with alien species.
 Finally, this project proposes to go a step forward in the use of eDNA biomonitoring by developing ecological risks assessment models based on these methods.
-Studying a single stressor on a small number of taxa is now out-dated, and more integrative approaches are required to understand the responses of biological communities to the different pressures they are facing, and anticipating their restoration.
+Studying a single stressor on a small number of taxa is now out-dated, and more integrative approaches are required to understand the responses of biological communities to the different pressures they are facing.
 Protection of coastal environments is at the heart of societal concerns due to their socio-economic importance and strong cultural identity.
-This project aims thus at providing a proof-of-concept for the integration of eDNA biodiversity data into ecological risk assessment models at a scale relevant for managers.
-These will be useful for public institutions, decision-makers and managers, wishing to develop integrative management models striking the balance between socio-economic interests and the maintenance of biodiversity and ecosystem health.
-As such, this project will provide concrete tools for management and policy-decision making process regarding conservation and the sustainable development of coastal areas.
+Models developed provide a proof-of-concept for the integration of eDNA biodiversity data into ecological risk assessment models at a scale relevant for managers.
+These templates will be made available for public institutions, decision-makers and managers, wishing to develop integrative management models striking the balance between socio-economic interests and the maintenance of biodiversity and ecosystem health.